Showing posts with label urban decay. Show all posts

 We set off to Shelton, Washington, one April day (2025) with mixed sun and cloud.
 It was dry, a treat after a soggy March.
 Well, any day with Panatomic-X is a treat!

 Coming in to town from the west, you drive along West Railroad Avenue.
 Years ago, the Simpson Lumber Company operated lumber trains along this route.
 An old rail yard is overgrown, but you still see track.
-Someone has mowed the fields.
+Someone has mowed the field.

 Riverside Manor is a mobile home park at the west end of West Coda Street.
 The wooden bridge crosses Goldsborough Creek.